ivanseibel/fastfeet/frontend/README.md

 - prop-types: Runtime type checking for React props and similar objects.
 - react: React is a JavaScript library for building user interfaces.
 - react-dom: React package for working with the DOM.
-- react-helmet:
+- react-helmet: A document head manager for React.
-- react-icons:
+- react-icons: SVG React icons of popular icon packs using ES6 imports.
-- react-redux:
+- react-redux: Official React bindings for Redux.
-- react-router-dom:
+- react-router-dom: DOM bindings for React Router.
-- react-scripts:
+- react-scripts: Configuration and scripts for Create React App.
-- react-select:
+- react-select: A Select control built with and for ReactJS.
-- react-toastify:
+- react-toastify: React notification made easy.
-- reactotron-react-js:
+- reactotron-react-js: A development tool to explore, inspect, and diagnose your React JS/DOM apps.
-- reactotron-redux:
+- reactotron-redux: A Reactotron plugin for Redux.
-- reactotron-redux-saga:
+- reactotron-redux-saga: A Reactotron plugin for Redux Saga.
-- redux:
+- redux: Predictable state container for JavaScript apps.
-- redux-persist:
+- redux-persist: Persist and rehydrate redux stores.
-- redux-saga:
+- redux-saga: Saga middleware for Redux to handle Side Effects.
-- styled-components:
+- styled-components: Visual primitives for the component age.
+Use the best bits of ES6 and CSS to style your apps without stress.
-- yup:
+- yup: Dead simple Object schema validation.
-- babel-eslint:
+- babel-eslint: Custom parser for ESLint.
-- eslint:
+- eslint: An AST-based pattern checker for JavaScript.
-- eslint-config-airbnb:
+- eslint-config-airbnb: Airbnb's ESLint config, following our styleguide.
-- eslint-config-prettier:
+- eslint-config-prettier: Turns off all rules that are unnecessary or might conflict with Prettier.
-- eslint-plugin-import:
+- eslint-plugin-import: Import with sanity.
-- eslint-plugin-jsx-a11y:
+- eslint-plugin-jsx-a11y: Static AST checker for accessibility rules on JSX elements.
-- eslint-plugin-prettier:
+- eslint-plugin-prettier: Runs prettier as an eslint rule.
-- eslint-plugin-react:
+- eslint-plugin-react: React specific linting rules for ESLint.
-- eslint-plugin-react-hooks:
+- eslint-plugin-react-hooks: ESLint rules for React Hooks.
-- prettier:
+- prettier: Prettier is an opinionated code formatter.

 # 4. How to run